A Scale-invariant Generalization of the R\'{e}nyi Entropy, Associated Divergences and their Optimizations under Tsallis' Nonextensive Framework: Introduction

-\item The LNE family can be linked with (and can also be motivated from) the generalized relative ($\alpha, \beta$)-entropy measure studied in \cite{Ghosh/Basu:2018}.
-In the present paper, we further define the corresponding cross-entropy measure connecting them and completing the full circle of important measure in information theory.
-Some basic properties of the new family of cross-entropy measures are noted.
-In a particular case $\beta=1$, this new cross-entropy between two probability measures coincides with the Renyi's directed-divergence (or cross-entropy) measure \cite{Renyi:1961}; hence the new family indeed provide a generalization of the Renyi cross-entropy as well, in line of the development of the underlying LNE family as a generalization of Renyi entropy.
+\item The LNE family can be linked with (and can also be motivated from) the generalized relative ($\alpha, \beta$)-entropy measure (LNRE) studied in \cite{Ghosh/Basu:2018}.
+In the present paper, we further define the corresponding cross entropy measure (LNCE) connecting them and completing the full circle of important measures in information theory.
+Several important geometric properties of these new families of LNCE and LNRE measures are noted.
+In the particular case $\beta=1$, the LNCE between two probability measures coincides with the R\'{e}nyi divergence in (\ref{EQ:RE_renyi}) whereas the corresponding LNRE measures coincide with the relative $\alpha$-entropy in (\ref{EQ:RE_alpha}).
+A generalized Pythagorean property is proved for these new LNRE and LNCE measures over the $\beta$-convex sets, which extends the corresponding results for R\'{e}nyi entropy presented in \cite{VanErven/Harremos:2014,Kumar/Sason:2016}, indicating their further utility in information theory.

+\item Projection problems are one of the basic tools in mathematical information theory when a prior distributional guess is known for the given information problem.
+In this paper, we also define and study the projection rules arising from the proposed LNRE and LNCE.
+The forward projection rules are seen to be the same for both LNCE and LNRE measures and a set of sufficient conditions for their existence and uniqueness are discussed for general cases.
+Due to the lack of invariance of LNCE in its second argument, the reverse projection is discussed only for the LNRE measures.

-\item Finally, we derive the minimum cross-entropy distribution associated with the new cross-entropy measures when a prior distributional guess ($Q$) is known for the given information problem.
-We have derived the optimum distribution again under the Tsallis non-extensive constraints of the third kind, which extends the corresponding results for the minimum Kullback-Leibler cross-entropy distribution \cite{Dukkipati/etc:2005} obtained under non-extensive or extensive frameworks, respectively, for the cases with $\alpha\neq \beta$ or $\alpha=\beta$.
-Again, we get an interesting subfamily of cross-entropy measures at $\alpha=\beta$ which leads to the extensive results under the non-extensive frameworks and provides a potentially new direction of research combining the two concepts. \end{itemize}
+\item As a particular example, the forward projection of the LNRE (and LNCE) measures over the $\beta$-linear family is explored in great detail.
+An explicit form of the resulting projection is derived and their properties are studied; we have verified if and when this projection rule satisfies the important characteristic axioms of \cite{Csiszar:1991} over the $\beta$-convex set of probability distributions.
+This forward projection problem indeed also corresponds to the minimization of the LNRE (or LNCE) under the Tsallis non-extensive constraints of the third kind.
+Our derivations extend the corresponding results for the minimum KLD distribution in \cite{Dukkipati/etc:2005} obtained under non-extensive or extensive frameworks, respectively, for the LNREs (or LNCEs) with $\alpha\neq \beta$ or $\alpha=\beta$.
+Again, we get an interesting subfamily of relative entropy and cross entropy measures at $\alpha=\beta$, which leads to extensive (Shannon-type) results under the non-extensive frameworks and provides a potentially new direction of research combining the two concepts.